 - Bleeding (heavy) that does not stop

-If your doctor or midwife has failed to spot the signs you have a retained placenta, medical negligence claims could arise.
+If your doctor or midwife has failed to spot the signs you have this condition, medical negligence claims could arise.

-Diagnosis of a retained placenta often involves inspection of the placenta once it has left your body.
-If it is not diagnosed at this point, and suspicion arises later on, then an ultrasound of the uterus would be required, and if there are any parts of placenta remaining, then you would need to be treated urgently to avoid complications.
+Diagnosis often involves inspection of the placenta once it has left your body.
+If it is not diagnosed at this point and suspicion arises later on, an ultrasound of the uterus would be required.
+If there are any parts of placenta remaining, then you would need to be treated urgently to avoid complications.
 A retained placenta blood clot or retained placenta bleeding could be dangerous, and this is why you could need to be treated straight away.
-If you were not treated quickly for a retained placenta and your condition became worse, then you may be eligible to make a claim for damages if you have suffered avoidably.
+If you were not treated quickly and your condition became worse, then you may be eligible to claim damages if you have suffered avoidably.

-There are various methods of treatment for retained placenta.
-Retained placenta treatment could involve removal by hand.
+There are various methods of treatment.
+Treatment could involve removal by hand.
 However, this could mean more of a risk of contracting an infection.
-Other methods could involve medication to help the body rid itself of the placenta, by way of making the uterus contract or relax.
+Other methods could involve medication to help the body rid itself of the placenta by making the uterus contract or relax.
 Breastfeeding could be deemed a possible treatment as this helps your body to release certain hormones which could make your womb contract.
 Or, your doctor might ask you to try and empty your bladder to allow the placenta to be able to deliver.
-If these treatments do not work, then surgical intervention may be required, as an emergency.
+If these treatments do not work, then surgical intervention may be required as an emergency.
 This should ensure the placenta is removed fully.

-Below, we take a look at some of the potential complications that could arise from a retained placenta as well as looking forward to see what could be done in the future to prevent further cases of retained placenta in future pregnancies.
+Below, we take a look at some of the potential complications that could arise from retained placentas as well as looking forward to seeing what could be done in the future to prevent further cases of retained placentas in future pregnancies.
+Note that the potential complications could form the basis for your placenta negligence claims.

-It is very important that the placenta is delivered.
+The placenta must be delivered.
 This allows the uterus to stop further bleeding by contracting.
+But it’s concerning if it’s a case of the placenta left in after birth.
 Should the placenta not be delivered, then it could be that the vessels where the organ is attached to the womb could carry on bleeding.
 In addition, your womb would not be able to close properly, and blood loss could not be prevented.
 If the placenta isn’t out within half an hour of the birth, blood loss could increase significantly.
+So, the severity of the situation could play a key role in the subsequent retained placenta medical negligence compensation claims.

 - Infection within the uterus.